rowcased/rowcased.github.io/is_sator_square.md

 <img src="images/is_sator_square_screen_shot.png?raw=true"/>
 <br>
 <br>
-This kata was based on a stone tablet found in the ruins of Pompeii which in the form of a 2D palindrome.
-The solver must study the characters on the square and determine whether it conforms to the regulations of a sator square.
+This kata was based on a stone tablet found in the ruins of Pompeii which is in the form of a 2D palindrome.
+The solver must study the characters on the square and determine whether it conforms to the rules of a sator square.
 <br>
 * 7 kyu ~ kata difficulty ranking (1 kyu being the hardest)
 * 347 ~ number of members attempting this kata